saschazar21/rushhour/README.md

 #### Solution

+> Code is worth a thausand words...
+>
-> Note that the following code snippets are not actual code, it's simplified dummy code.
+> But please note, that the following code snippets are not actual code, it's simplified dummy code.

 ##### Entry point of the heuristic: